 Protect your Inner Child

-Your Inner Child is a part of Self that represents your emotional body and holds your secrets, your dreams and your fears.
+Your Inner Child is a part of your Self.
+She represents your emotional body and holds your secrets, your dreams and your fears.
 Working with my inner child has been so important on my path of self-discovery, self-worth and empowerment.

 Related article: Why your inner child is the key to your happiness.